330 – Breeding Rules from John Buddie, Tartanside Collies

 Breeding Rules from John Buddie, Tartanside Collies

 John Buddie has spent a lifetime with Collies.
-His Tartanside family of dogs is world famous and widely respected.
-His Breeding Rules are a distillation of more than 50 years’ experience and success.
-This is part one of a two part series.
+His Tartanside family of dogs is world-famous and widely respected.
+His Breeding Rules are a distillation of more than 50 years of experience and success.
+This is part one of a two-part series.

 Buddie’s original breed mentor gave him much of the knowledge he continues to share today.

 “This was mentorship in the days of letter writing, plus weekends spent doing kennel chores, brushing dogs, really hands on work,” Buddie said.
 “When I asked a question, she would ask me a question to make me think.”

 Spoon-feeding someone an answer doesn’t have the same impact as helping someone come to their own conclusion, Buddie observed.